- Contact Us

-As licensed, independent clinicians, NPs practice autonomously and in coordination with health care professionals and other individuals.
-They may serve as health care researchers, interdisciplinary consultants and patient advocates.
-NPs provide a wide range of health care services to individuals, families, groups and communities.
+As licensed, independent practitioners, NPs practice autonomously and in coordination with health care professionals and other individuals.
+NPs provide a wide range of health care services, including the diagnosis and management of acute, chronic and complex health problems; health promotion; disease prevention; health education; and counseling to individuals, families, groups and communities.
+They may also serve as health care researchers, interdisciplinary consultants and patient advocates.

-NPs are advanced practice registered nurses (APRNs) who obtain graduate education, post-master’s certificates and doctoral degrees.
-Educational preparation provides NPs with specialized knowledge and clinical competency, which enable them to practice in various health care settings, make differential diagnoses, manage and initiate treatment plans and prescribe medications and treatment.
-National NP education program accreditation requirements and competency-based standards ensure that NPs are equipped to provide safe, high-quality patient care from the point of graduation.
-Clinical competency and professional development are hallmarks of NP education.
+NPs are advanced practice registered nurses (APRNs) who obtain graduate education at the masters, post-master’s or doctoral level and obtain national board certification.
+Academic NP programs follow established educational standards, which ensure the attainment of the APRN, role and population core competencies.
+Educational preparation provides NPs with specialized knowledge and clinical competency, which enable them to practice in various health care settings.
+National accreditation requirements for NP education programs and competency-based standards ensure NPs are equipped to provide safe, high-quality, cost-effective, patient-centered care upon graduation.
+Clinical practice competency and professional development are hallmarks of NP education.

-The patient-centered nature of the NP role requires a career-long commitment to meet the evolving needs of society and advances in health care science.
-NPs are responsible to the public and adaptable to changes in health care.
-As leaders in health care, NPs combine the roles of provider, mentor, educator, researcher and administrator.
-NPs take responsibility for continued professional development, involvement in professional organizations and participation in health policy activities at the local, state, national and international levels.
-Five decades of research affirms that NPs provide safe, high-quality care.
+The patient-centered nature of the NP role requires a commitment to meet the evolving needs of society and advances in health care science.
+NPs are responsible to the public and adaptable to the dynamic changes in health care.
+As leaders in health care, NPs combine the roles of provider, mentor, educator, researcher, advocate and administrator.
+NPs take responsibility for their continued professional development, involvement in professional organizations and participation in health policy activities at the local, state, national and international levels.
+Five decades of research affirm that NPs provide safe, high-quality, cost-effective, patient-centered care.